-The course provides opportunities for learners to build on prior learning experienced in the broad general education (S1-3) or in English qualifications at a
+The course provides opportunities for learners to build on prior learning experienced in the broad general education (S1-3) or in English qualifications at a lower SCQF level (e.g. National 4 English).

 National 5 offers learners the opportunity to develop detailed language skills in the contexts of literature, language and media.